-The ear tag can be applied in each ear and in case one is lost the animal can still be identified by a second; however, the animal might lose both tags and the method does not guarantee long term identification (Diefenbach & ALT, 1998; Oosthuizen, 2010; Belser et al., 2017).
+Ear tags can be applied in each ear, allowing identification even if one tag is lost; however, the animal may lose both tags and the method does not guarantee long term identification (Diefenbach & ALT, 1998; Oosthuizen, 2010; Belser et al., 2017).
 Ear tags must not be used on species with delicate ears, as rate of tag loss and injury to animals is high (e.g., bilby).